-It's pretty obvious that websites that appear in mobile search results with this label, versus those who don't, will receive more click through traffic - especially in situations where only website in the first page of results, even if it's not the first result, appears with this label.
+It's pretty obvious that websites that appear in mobile search results with this label, versus those that don't, will receive more click-through traffic - especially in situations where only the website on the first page of results, even if it's not the first result, appears with this label.
 Think how powerful this could be for a company in a niche B2B industry, where their competitors have all fallen behind on keeping their website updated and mobile accessible.
 By being the only website focused on mobile users, and providing better content aimed at helping the user, they could have their way with getting more traffic and ultimately more leads and sales.

 It's Time to Adopt a Responsive Website Design

 You've likely heard some buzz by now on the advantages of a responsive website.
 The truth is, even though responsive web design has been around since 2010, millions of companies still haven't taken advantage of the many benefits it has to offer.

 As I noted earlier in this article, the introduction and evolution of responsive web design has eliminated the need for having a separate mobile website.
 This is crucial for companies who are adding and updating content on their site on a weekly basis, who would then be forced to update that content in two different places.
 With a responsive website, you have one central website that is updated in one place and works beautifully on any screen size/device.